jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### /var/log/\*

 The default logging directory on all Linux systems is located in ```/var/log```.
 This is the place where the kernel, the operating system, and any default installed services will place its logs.
 For 30+ years this was the convention and all common knowledge.
 But with the recent adoption of systemd on all major Linux platforms, the logging facility that was once simple text, has now been moved into the ```journald``` and into a binary format.
 Note with the systemd, the logging convention has been changed to a binary format and placed under the ```journalctl``` command which we will cover in chapter 11.
-But for Fedora 28+ and any Ubuntu or Debian distro.

 When you install additional packages, those packages too will add a directory for its own logs.
 Note in the picture below there is a log called ```httpd``` that is created when you install the https (apache2 webserver package) to track the webserver error.log and access.log files.
 You will notice in these screenshots that there is a log entry for VBoxGuestAdditions--telling you that you are using VirtualBox.